Rob-O/sundaysurvivor-overview/README.md

 ## Notes

 The source repository is private.
 This README exists to give a real picture of the architecture and scope behind the project.
-Happy to walk through any part of it.